-Researchers of the Center are members of the university research team EA3430.
-The objectives of the team are defining the molecular mechanisms by which hypoxia promotes metastases and resistance to anticancer treatment, identifying markers involved into these mechanisms, optimizing therapeutics, developing new therapeutic strategies combining several drugs with or without radiotherapy and validate these new strategies in early phase clinical trials.
-With high competences in epidemiology the team provides support for early phase trials, carries out studies to define the socio-economic determinants of cancer and analyzes quality of life and care satisfaction in patients with cancer.
-The team develops new Bayesian methodological approaches.
-These objectives are related to head and necks tumours, colon cancers, brain tumours, lung cancer, osteosarcoma and hematologic malignancies.
+Researchers of the Institute are members of the university research team EA3430 and deal with head and necks tumors, colon cancers, brain tumors, lung cancer, osteosarcoma and hematologic malignancies.
+The team activities focus on:

+defining the molecular mechanisms by which hypoxia promotes metastases and resistance to anticancer treatment and identifying markers involved into these mechanisms developing and optimizing new therapeutic strategies by combining several drugs with or without radiotherapy and validate these new strategies in early phase clinical trials providing support for early phase trials conducting studies to define the socio-economic determinants of cancer, quality of life and care satisfaction in cancer patients developing new Bayesian methodological approaches.